yanniks/shariff-wordpress/README.md

 # Shariff for WordPress

-This is the Shariff sharing plugin by Heise Zeitschriften Verlag / c't modified for WordPress.
+This is the Shariff for WordPress plugin based on c't Shariff.

 From the original Shariff GitHub project: